-CONDOLEEZZA f Various
+Condoleezza f Various

-In the case of American Secretary of State Condoleezza Rice it is derived from the Italian musical term con dolcezza
+In the case of the former American Secretary of State Condoleezza Rice (1954-), it is derived from the Italian musical term con dolcezza

-meaning "with sweetness".
+meaning "with sweetness"

-DEJA f Various
+Deja f Various

-from the French phrase deja vu
+from the French phrase déjà vu

 meaning "already seen".

-EDSEL m Various
+Desi m Various

-Variant of ETZEL
+Variant of Etzel

 notably borne by Edsel Ford (1893-1943), the son of the American industrialist Henry Ford.

-ELYSIA f Various
+Elidi f Various

-, the name of the realm of the dead in Greek and Roman mythology, which means "blissful".
+, the name of the realm of the dead in Greek and Roman mythology, which means "blissful"

-FIRENZE f Various
+Firenze f Various

 From the name of an Italian city, commonly called Florence